-Description: Sales of food or food ingredients to and by member councils of the Girl Scouts or Boy Scouts of America the producer, or family member of the producer
+Description: Sales of food or food ingredients to and by member councils of the Girl Scouts or Boy Scouts of America.

-2012 2013 2014
+2013 2014 2015

 State Tax Expenditure 1 1 1

 Local Tax Expenditure 1 1 1

-4.06200 Sod grass sold in the original state of production by the sod producer, employee of
+4.06200 Sod grass sold in the original state of production by the sod producer, employee of the producer, or family member of the producer the annual Survey of Sod Producers employee of the producer, or family member of the producer

-Data Source U.S. Census of Agriculture and the U.S. Economic
+Data Source U.S. Census of Agriculture; the U.S. Economic Census; and

-Census

-Description: Sod grass sold in the original state of production by the sod producer, employee of the producer, or family member of the producer
+Description: Sod grass sold in the original state of production by the sod producer, fund

-2012 2013 2014
+2013 2014 2015

 State Tax Expenditure 4 4 4

-Local Tax Expenditure 3 3 3
+Local Tax Expenditure 2 3 3

-4.06300 Funeral merchandise when paid with funds from the Georgia Crime Victims'
+4.06300 Funeral merchandise when paid with funds from the Georgia Crime Victims' Emergency